nhatdq1810/ansarada-challenge/Readme.md

+# The non-coding code test

-The purpose of this code test is two fold:
+The purpose of this 'code test' is to set the scene for an in-person interview.

-  - We want to see how you code
-  - We want to see how you think and communicate

-# Part 1
+NOTE: you don't need to actually build the code.
+You should think about how you would approach it and be ready to describe and discuss the decisions.
+We want to find out how you think, how you approach problems and how you communicate your decision and solutions.

+# The Core Task/Challenge

-Your task is to create the base implementation of an application to view a list of documents:
+The MVP task is to create the base implementation of an application to view a list of documents:

   - An API has been defined that will return a list of folders and documents.
   - Its expected that only the top level documents are shown when the page first loads.
   - When you click on a folder, it should query the API for more data and update the view accordingly.

-# Part 2
+# Version 2

-Briefly describe how you would extend the base implementation to add the following features:
+The next round of work will extend the base implementation to add the following features:

   - Have a search input that will filter results to those that have its name or number match the search field
   - Have a button that will expand all the children, and another that will collapse all the children
   - Have a context menu pop up that shows the file size of the document when clicked

-You do not need to actually build the extra features as part of the test.

 # Details

 Details on building the base implementation:

-  - Feel free to use any framework or libraries to do this task.
-  - Also feel free to change the mock server located in /server however you see fit.
+  - Frameworks and libraries can be used
+  - The server response can be modified
   - There are design mockups included in /designs to guide the look and feel.

-Note that this task would take quite a long time if you did every possible thing - it is expected that you will set a time limit and prioritise the tasks which best demonstrate the skills most relevant to the role.
+# Viewing the mock server

-To get started, install NodeJS and then run (in the project folder):
+Reminder - you don't need to build the solution.
+But if you want to view the mock server, install NodeJS and then run (in the project folder):

 ```
 npm install